parsa-epfl/cloudsuite/docs/benchmarks/django-workload.md

         $ docker pull cloudsuite/django-workload:graphite
         $ docker run -tid --name graphite_container --network host cloudsuite/django-workload:graphite

+Note: This server is optional.
+Since currently we cannot get Node.js running on RISC-V, you don't have to run this server, and other tests can be run normally.

 ## Run uwsgi on Host 4
         $ docker pull cloudsuite/django-workload:uwsgi

         # Edit uwsgi.cfg with endpoints (host-private-ip) of uWSGI, Graphite, Cassandra, Memcached and Seige
+        # You can give a fake address to "GRAPHITE_ENDPOINT" (e,g,.
+127.0.0.1) if you don't run the graphite server.

         $ cd cloudsuite/benchmarks/django-workload-workload/uwsgi/
         $ . ./uwsgi.cfg